-A digital supply chain decreases capital requirements and improves cash flow by holding excess stock in a warehouse for shorter periods and using a JIT methodology.
+It decreases recurring capital requirements and improves cash flow by holding excess stock in a warehouse for shorter periods and using a JIT methodology.

 18. Data from the supply chain is now available

-The data sets collected during day-to-day supply chain management are thoroughly recorded in a digital supply chain.
+The data sets collected during day-to-day management are thoroughly recorded in a digital supply chain process.
 As a result, firms may use big data techniques to improve a wide range of business processes.

 Connect with us today, discuss your requirements with our experts and start your project today!

 - How can digital technology impact supply chain digital transformation?

 - Sustainability becomes important